kalngyk/palsgraph/README.md

 The following codes demonstrates how to use the three functions provided by PalsGraph.

 Assume that we have a distance matrix in `distmat`, with the labels of the entities in `labels`.
 The following constructs a NetworkX graph from the distance matrix.
-A labelless graph is generated if `labels=None`, and disconnected vertices will not be shown if `show_singletons=False`.
+A label-less graph is generated if `labels=None`, and disconnected vertices will not be shown if `show_singletons=False`.

 ```Python
 import palsgraph